mowens3/EveCorp/README.md

 * `/reports stats` — shows registration statistics.
 * `/reports unregistered` — show users which didn't register at least one character.
 * `/reports registered` — show registered users and characters list.

+### Automated tasks

+* EVE Commissar updated registered characters info every 4 hours.
+* EVE Commissar check if some members is missing role or has role, which he should not have every 5 minutes.
+  * For granting role user should have at least one registered character in specified corporation.
+  * For revoking role user should not have registered character in specified corporation.

 ### Security concerns